Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/virtualmachines_containers_exercise.md

 This exercise consists of the following main steps:

-1. Create a fork of the GitLab repository ["Exercise Virtual Machines"](https://gitlab-sim.informatik.uni-stuttgart.de/simulation-software-engineering-wite2425/exercise-virtual-machines)
+1. Creating a fork of the GitLab repository ["Exercise Virtual Machines"](https://gitlab-sim.informatik.uni-stuttgart.de/simulation-software-engineering-wite2425/exercise-virtual-machines)
 2. Initialization of the VM
     - Name this virtual machine `USERNAME-ubuntu-server-vagrant`.
     - Make sure that the virtual machine requests 1024 MB memory.